simplykeerthana/Mosse-Cybersecurity-Internship/README.md

        WRITE A WEB APPLICATION THAT DETECTS AND BLOCKS AUTOMATED INPUT SUBMISSION TOOLS (Completed: )

     6. Red Teaming
+            WRITE A TCP REVERSE-SHELL AS A WINDOWS EXECUTABLE (Completed: ) WRITE A HTTPS REVERSE-SHELL (Completed: )
+            EXCLUDE A FOLDER FROM ANTI-VIRUS SCANNING AND RUN MIMIKATZ FROM THERE (Completed: )

  *** Research Based Exercises ***